Domestic ViolencePut Experience On Your Side

-For more information on these charges and what penalties you may be exposed to, call our offices today.
+For more information on these charges and what penalties you may be exposed to, call our Fort Walton Beach domestic violence attorney today.
 We're ready to help you explore your defense options.

 Like other states, Florida makes a distinction between battery and assault.
 While battery concerns physical contact between parties, assault (Florida Statutes Section 784.011) addresses verbal or physical threats of violence.
 Defendants who are charged with domestic violence are also often charged with some form of assault, as well.